flipz357/S3BERT/README.md

 The basic idea is simple:

-1. Define/apply metrics that measure sentence similarity with regard to aspects of interest (e.g., using metrics on dependency trees or AMR graphs, etc.).
+1. Define/apply metrics that measure similarity with regard to aspects that you're interested in (e.g., potentially using metrics on dependency trees or AMR graphs, etc.).
 2. Assign a specific sub-embedding to each metric
 3. During training, it learns to route information into the assigned sub-embeddings so that they can reflect the different metrics.
 The power of the overall embedding is fully preserved with consistency control.